skylight-hq/skylight.digital/pages/toolkits/content_guide/16_word_list.md

 ## A

-**ages**, avoid hyphens in ages unless it clarifies the text.
+**ages,** avoid hyphens in ages unless it clarifies the text.
 For example, “a group of 10 18-year-old White House tourists.”

 **agile,** don’t capitalize agile, unless it is the first word of a sentence.